Advanced Vocab Words - Set 8 Flashcards

 198

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ surface of the mountain made climbing challenging. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: The \_\_\_\_\_\_ surface of the mountain made climbing challenging. ## Footnote ***Hint:*** *Starts with "p" and means "resembling rock; hard".*

 petrous ## Footnote *petrous (**pet**-ruhss)* adj. rock-hard; stony